Matching complexes of trees and applications of the matching tree algorithm: Connectedness and Diameter

 \end{proof}

-The \emph{diameter} of a graph, or 1-skeleton, is the maximum over the minimum distance between any two vertices.
-In the proof of Proposition~\ref{prop:conn}, the longest possible path between $e_1$ and $e_5$ was length 4.
-The following corollary follows immediately from this observation.
+The \emph{diameter} of a graph is the maximum over the minimum distance between any two vertices.
+The diameter of a complex is the diameter of its 1-skeleton.
+The following corollary is immediate from the proof of Proposition~\ref{prop:conn}.

 \begin{corollary} There is a path of length less than or equal to 4 between any two vertices of the 1-skeleton of any connected matching complex.
 That is, any connected matching complex has diameter less than or equal to 4. \end{corollary}